 For our meeting, Janice will be covering the topic of HOW PUBLISHING HAS CHANGED BUT AUTHORS HAVE NOT

 The world of publishing has gone through many technological and business model changes in the last decade.
 Authors have had to change too…but have they?
 Janice Hermsen, publisher and business consultant, will explore the many publishing models and some of her experiences with authors and publishing over the last 10 years

 If you’d like to participate in this month’s first pages critique with Matt, please bring in your book’s first page.
 Please print the page in at least 12 point font and double spaced.
 If you have more than one manuscript, feel free to bring in more than one sample.

-It’s the new year and we all need to become members or renew memberships.
+If you haven’t renewed your membership, now is the time to do it.
 The small membership fee of $25 per year goes toward renting our meeting space at the library, paying speakers to make presentations and hold workshops, buying supplies such as name tags and markers, keeping a post office box, and operating a bank account.
 Your membership fee is tax deductible; High Sierra Writers is a 501 (3) (c) non-profit corporation.

 Membership includes several great benefits, such as the Critique Groups mentioned below, reduced fees when we have a special speaker and need to charge a fee, your book listed on the HSW page, contests. and more.